 Treatments include the following:

-Topical treatments are prescription creams, lotions, and solutions that are applied directly to your skin.
+Topical treatments are prescription creams, lotions, and solutions directly applied to your skin.
 They may help ease the symptoms of psoriasis.

 Light therapy is a type of therapy where your skin is exposed to controlled doses of natural sunlight or ultraviolet (UV) light in an attempt to reduce symptoms.
-You should never attempt light therapy on your own because you might get too much light, which can make your condition worse.
+You should never attempt light therapy on your own.
+You might get too much light, which can make your condition worse.

-Systemic medications are oral or injected medications, which include retinoids and methotrexate (Trexall).
-These are often reserved for individuals with strong cases of psoriasis and many of these treatments can only be used for short periods of time.
+Systemic medications are oral or injected medications, which include retinoids, biologics, and methotrexate (Trexall).
+These are often reserved for people with strong cases of psoriasis.
+Many of these treatments can only be used for short periods of time.

 Treatment for skin cancer depends on the size and severity of the skin cancer.
 Typical treatments include the following: